Junyi00/tp/docs/UserGuide.md

 **:keyboard: Examples:**<br>

 * `listc` followed by `appendnotec 2 nt/Very friendly!`<br>
-  Adds "Very friendly!" to the 2nd customer's existing note.
+  Adds `Very friendly!` to the 2nd customer's existing note.

 * `findc Betsy` followed by `appendnotec 1 nt/Vegetarian`<br>
-  Adds "Vegetarian" to the note of the 1st customer in the results of the `findc` command.
+  Adds `Vegetarian` to the note of the 1st customer in the results of the `findc` command.

 </div>